ESG and sustainability matters for Financial Services

 • Data management: Data availability has been identified as a key barrier for firms in measuring their climate risks.
 The PRA expect firms to set out an approach to identify the gaps in their climate data, and to have a plan to close those gaps.
 All firms should have contingency solutions in place using appropriately conservative assumptions, judgements, and proxies and should be more focused on bolstering quantitative data availability.

-Overall, four years after the publication of the Supervisory Statement 3/19, the PRA expects banks and insurers to be able to demonstrate sufficient embeddedness of climate risk management controls, as well as strategies to overcome identified barriers.
+By now, the PRA expects banks and insurers to be able to demonstrate sufficient embeddedness of climate risk management controls, as well as strategies to overcome identified barriers.
 Firms not meeting these expectations face having to explain their position to regulators, upon their request.

 In addition, since 2020 Lloyds have increased their ambition to become a truly sustainable market-place and to achieve net-zero carbon emissions by 2050.
 Lloyds expects each managing agent to implement an ESG strategy and framework that is fit for purpose for their business, and their 2022 ESG guidance sets out best practices on developing sustainable underwriting and responsible investment strategies.